zilishen/documentation/content/nms/installation/containers/deploy-nginx-instance-manager-docker.md

 ### Set Up a Persistent Storage

-1. Create or mount a data directory to keep data safe if the container restarts.
+1. Create or mount a directory for persistent storage to save and restore your data if the container restarts.
 2. Run the following Docker command, replacing the placeholders with the appropriate values:
    - `<HOSTNAME>`: desired hostname
    - `<ADMIN_PASSWORD>`: password for the admin account